Ph.D. (Distinction) in Computer Engineering and

 Full list of visiting appointments Prof. Pawlikowski gave over 170 invited lectures and seminar talks at over 100 universities and research institutions in New Zealand and Asia (Israel, Jordan, Malaysia, Singapore, Hong Kong, Macau and Vietnam), Australia , Europe (Austria, Denmark, France, Germany, Hungary, Italy, Latvia, Netherlands, Poland, Spain, Sweden, Switzerland and UK) and North America (Canada and USA), as well as keynote speeches, invited talks and tutorials at international conferences around the world.

-- a project on PlanetLab NZ, on national experimental networking infrastructure within global experimental networking infrastructure/testbed PlanetLab.
+- PlanetLab NZ, on national experimental networking infrastructure within global experimental networking infrastructure/testbed PlanetLab.

 List of Publications until April 2013